pronoiac/paip-lisp/docs/chapter15.md

 **Exercise  15.2 [m]** Add support for *definite* integrals, such as
 ![\int_{a}^{b} y\, dx](images/chapter15/si3_e.svg).
 You will need to make up a suitable notation and properly install it in both `infix->prefix` and `prefix->canon`.
-A full implementation of this feature would have to consider infinity as a bound, as well as the problem of integrating over singularises.
+A full implementation of this feature would have to consider infinity as a bound, as well as the problem of integrating over singularities.
 You need not address these problems.

 ## 15.3 Converting between Infix and Prefix